elastic/eui/wiki/automated-accessibility-testing.md

 * The `nodePath` is the only thing that doesn't come directly from axe and is an attempt to lead you to the element that's triggering an error.
 (See `printResult()` in `scripts/a11y-testing.js` to see exactly how it's generated.)

 The **set** of failures for each page will be denoted by a line with the URL of the page being tested.

+## Testing environment

+This testing suite runs in a Docker container built and maintained by the EUI team and published to the Elastic Container Registry.
+Any environment-related failures should be investigated starting with the Docker directory located at [`scripts/docker-puppeteer/`](../scripts/docker-puppeteer/README.md).